PyMVPA/PyMVPA/doc/source/tutorial_openfmri.rst

 observation).
 In this example, we have used :func:`~mvpa2.datasets.eventrelated.eventrelated_dataset` that is designed to perform modeling of each stimulation event contained in the OpenFMRI specification.
-PyMVPA ships with two principal transformation methods that can be used here: :func:`~mvpa2.datasets.eventrelated.eventrelated_dataset` and :func:`~mvpa2.datasets.eventrelated.conditionlabeled_dataset`.
-The difference between the two is that the latter simply assignes conditions labels to the time point samples of a time series dataset, whereas the former can do more complex transformations, such as temporal compression, or model fitting.
-Note, that is is possible to implement custom transformation functions for ``modelfx``, but all common use cases should be supported by the two functions that already come with PyMVPA.
+PyMVPA ships with three principal transformation methods that can be used here: :func:`~mvpa2.datasets.eventrelated.fit_event_hrf_model`, :func:`~mvpa2.datasets.eventrelated.extract_boxcar_event_samples` and :func:`~mvpa2.datasets.eventrelated.assign_conditionlabels`.
+The difference between the three is that the latter simply assignes conditions labels to the time point samples of a time series dataset, whereas the former two can do more complex transformations, such as temporal compression, or model fitting.
+Note, that is is possible to implement custom transformation functions for ``modelfx``, but all common use cases should be supported by the three functions that already come with PyMVPA.

 All subsequent argument are passed on to the ``modelfx``.
 In this example, we